bkrigeris/logstash/README.md

 </code></pre>

 ## Testing the setup
 An easy way to test the container is to use Netcat to send a message to Logstash from the host machine.
-If doing from a remote device, subsitute localhost IP 127.0.0.1 with IP address of the host the container is running on.
+If doing from a remote device, substitute localhost IP 127.0.0.1 with IP address of the host the container is running on.
 <pre><code>echo "message" | nc 127.0.0.1 5000</code></pre>

 Logs will output to ~/logstashlog/logstash.out and the file will be created when the first message arrives.
 After that you can tail -f logstash.out for newly arrived messages

 ## Notes
-While the log collector configuration is basic and primitive, addtional and complex features can be added by manipulating logstash.conf file.
+While the log collector configuration is basic and primitive, additional and complex features can be added by manipulating logstash.conf file.